 The Australian Melon Association (AMA) is the peak representative body for over 400 watermelon, rockmelon and honeydew producers in Australia.

-In 2013–14, melon production was valued at $160 million (LVP).
-Fresh seedless watermelons, rockmelons and honeydew melons are the major melon products.
-They are produced all year round and marketed predominantly as commodities.
-Brands are recognised only at the wholesaler and retailer levels.
+In 2014–15, melon production was valued at $185 million (LVP).
+Fresh seedless watermelons, rockmelons and honeydew melons are the major products.
+They are produced all year round.
 The main form of value-adding is cut and wrapped fruit.
 Some melons are used in fresh cut fruit salad mixes and juice products.

 The Australian melon industry consists of approximately 300 growers producing, on average, 200,000 tonnes of melons annually across an area of around 7,000 hectares, with the majority of production occurring in Queensland, NT, WA and NSW.